jesselessa/jessbook/README.md

 ## Contributing

 Feel free to make improvements, fix bugs, or suggest new features.
-Contributions are welcomed !
+Contributions are welcome !

 - Fork the repository and clone it to your local machine : `git clone https://github.com/jesselessa/jessbook.git`.
 - Navigate to the project directory : `cd jessbook`.